NicolasRFL/alkemy/README.md

 - The possibility to delete or modify a previously registered operation.

 ## Instructions for Test Run:

 First the MySQL database and table need to be created.
 Run the dbase.sql script to create the database and table that will be used.

-Then on a terminal stand on the server folder (/server) and run: 'node index.js' Finally, open another terminal and standing on client folder (/client) run: 'npm start'
+Then on a terminal stand on the server folder (/server) and run: 'node index.js'

+Finally, open another terminal and standing on client folder (/client) run: 'npm start'

+Do note that this project was created using node version is 14.15.1 and npm version is 6.14.8.

 ## Tecnical requirements